GPUOpen-Tools/ocat/docs/source/usage.rst

 * Final Fantasy XV: the global hook does not work, use the explicit hook with **steam://run/<AppId>**.
 * Frostpunk: the global hook does not work, use the explicit hook
 * SteamVR Battlezone: HMD overlay does not work with the global hook.
 Use the explicit hook for enabling the overlay within the HMD.
+* System Specs information in capture files: Currently, GPU memory clock is only reported on AMD systems, and for Intel we only report the GPU family rather than the specific GPU model.
+We detect GPU core clock and memory size on all vendors.